 #2 – NASDAQ

-It’s a stock market index of the US which measures the performance of around 3,000 companies including foreign companies.
-Predominantly, known for technology-based companies such as Google, Apple, and other firms in the growth stages, the NASDAQ also measures stocks from other sectors such as:
+It’s an index of the US that measures the performance of around 3,000 companies, including foreign companies.
+Predominantly known for technology-based companies such as Google, Apple, and other firms in the growth stages, the NASDAQ also measures stocks from other sectors such as:

-- Capital market (Small cap): An equity market for firms with small levels of market capitalisation and requirements for listing are less stringent.
+- Capital market (Small-cap): An equity market for firms with small levels of market capitalization and requirements for listing is less stringent.

 #3 – DJIA (Dow-Jones Industrial Average)

-Since it represents a large section of the US market, a percent change in the Dow should not be interpreted as an equal change in the overall market.
-This is due to the price-weighted function.
-For e.g., if the value of one stock falls from say $450 to $50, the entire stock market index may fall by around 3,000 points since the quantum of one stock weighs heavily on the base of 30 firms.
+Since it represents a large section of the US market, a percent change in the Dow should not be interpreted as an equal chance in the overall market.
+It is due to the price-weighted function.
+E.g., if the value of one stock falls from say $450 to $50, the entire stock market index may fall by around 3,000 points since the quantum of one stock weighs heavily on the base of 30 firms.
 As the index consists of some of the well-established companies in the US, large swings in the index can generally correspond to the entire market movement, though not necessarily on the same scale.